pranitsh/TuneEase/README.md

 Everything here is still in development.
 Still working on it!

 Welcome to Tune Ease!
-This project allows you to run a Python server for generating music, converting music to different file types, interpreting music, and more.
+This project allows you to  for generating music with AI, converting music to different file types, interpreting music, and more.

 ## Requirements